To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 Mostly forgotten is the need to rinse your ropes you use with your RIB.
-Put them in a bucket of water and let them rest for half day.
-Then hang the ropes so that they can drain out the rinsing water.
+Put them in a bucket of water and let them rest for half a day.
+Then press the water out by hand and hang the ropes so that they can drain out the rinsing water.

 • Check Your Electronics

 Activate your batteries and check every instrument you have on your console.
 Do this from time to time when your RIB is stored.

 If you prefer storing your RIB on a boat trailer, there are several precautions you should take to keep it also top-notch.

 Protect the winch by regular maintenance to unwind the wire cable and retract it as you pull in your boat.
 The trailer walkboard wheels also need care and maintenance to ensure the boat is firmly held in place while in transit.